MicrosoftDocs/windows-dev-docs/windows-apps-src/design/basics/navigation-basics.md

 ---
-Description: Navigation in Windows apps is based on a flexible model of navigation structures, navigation elements, and system-level features.
+description: Navigation in Windows apps is based on a flexible model of navigation structures, navigation elements, and system-level features.
 title: Navigation basics for Windows apps ms.assetid: B65D33BA-AAFE-434D-B6D5-1A0C49F59664
 label: Navigation design basics